Office of International Programs

 It is normal for students to feel a bit nervous about living with a host family, but the majority of students have come back saying it was their favorite part of their study abroad experience.
 Students eat at least two meals a day with their host family and that gives them the ability to practice their Spanish and see and live the daily life of Spaniards.

 The host families are in the city of Alcala, and students are close to their classes, closer to the train station and to the airport.
-As mentioned above, ten meals a week are included, except during weekends.
-Our students have the option of living alone or in pairs.
+As mentioned above, 10 meals a week are included, except during weekends.
+Students have the option of living alone or in pairs.
 Bedding is provided by your homestay.
 If students require additional bedding or towels, these can be purchased cheaply at Carrefour.

 Criteria for Acceptance

 For the Loyola study abroad program in Alcala, students must have a minimum of 2.75 CQPA.
-They should apply to Loyola’s international program office by Dec.
-1, of their sophomore year, in order to be considered for fall or spring semester spots in their junior year.
-Disciplinary records from the school’s office of student life are taken into consideration when reviewing applications.
+They should apply to Loyola’s Office of International Programs by December 4 (Wednesday after Thanksgiving break) of their sophomore year in order to be considered for fall or spring semester spots in their junior year.
+Disciplinary records from the Loyola's Office of Student Life are taken into consideration when reviewing applications.
 Students should mark down second and third choices in the event that we cannot offer them a spot in the Alcala program.
 There are 30 available spots for the each semester.
-Lastly, it is required that students can find at least five classes in this program that fit into their Loyola degree program.
+Lastly, it is required that students find at least five classes in this program that fit into their Loyola degree program.

 This is a fully packaged program with:

 - Tuition and housing;

 - One round-trip airline ticket;